 - Northeast Missouri Rural has converted the entire footprint in the county to fiber.
-Mark Twain Rural intends to upgrade to fiber. - Sparklight uses hybrid fiber coaxial (HFC) technology that is used by cable companies. - There is still DSL provided over copper telephone wires.
-AT&T and CenturyLink still use the technology almost entirely, while Mark Twain Rural Telephone Company will be converting all DSL to fiber. - There are fixed wireless carriers in the county, including Mark Twain Communications and Chariton Valley Wireless. - There is fixed cellular service provided by the major cellular providers.
+Mark Twain Rural intends to upgrade to fiber. - There is still DSL provided over copper telephone wires, CenturyLink still uses the technology almost entirely, while Mark Twain Rural Telephone Company will be converting all DSL to fiber. - There are fixed wireless carriers in the county, including Mark Twain Communications and Chariton Valley Wireless. - There is fixed cellular service provided by the major cellular providers.
 Some residents also are getting all of their broadband from their cell phone data plans. - Homes can buy broadband from satellites.